Central bearded dragon: Captive breeding

 Several of the Pogona genus are bred in captivity as pets; the two most popular are this species and the Rankin's dragon (Pogona henrylawsoni).
-The bulk of captive-bred bearded dragons today are thought to have originated from stock illegally exported from Australia during the 1970s.
+The majority of captive-bred bearded dragons today are thought to have originated from stock illegally exported from Australia during the 1970s.
+Australia has since prohibited the importation and exportation of its native species, thus guaranteeing any bearded dragons found today outside of Australia have been captive-bred, hand-raised and socialized with human interaction from a very young age.
+The anti-exportation policies in Australia also ensures that bearded dragons (and indeed all Australian species found abroad) are not forcibly taken or poached from the wild and shipped around the globe via the black market—as is the case with Madagascar's rare and sensitive chameleons, geckos and frogs, for example.

-Captives worldwide are threatened by Agamid adenovirus, a virus that compromises the immune system of the dragon, and leads to death from other diseases.
-However, the majority of the infections are subclinical.
-Subclinically infected animals show no symptoms, but are active carriers of the disease and will infect other bearded dragons.
-Pet bearded dragons are commonly susceptible to Metabolic Bone Disease due to a lack of calcium in the diet, as well as impactions from ingesting sand or insects that are too large for their mouth.
+However, captive bearded dragons worldwide are threatened by Agamid adenovirus, an HIV-like virus that compromises the immune system of the animal, and leads to death from other diseases.
+Still, the majority of the infections are subclinical.
+Subclinically-infected animals show no symptoms, but are active carriers of the disease and will thus infect other bearded dragons.
+As with nearly all reptiles and amphibians, captive bearded dragons are commonly susceptible to metabolic bone disease (MBD) if not provided with adequate calcium in the diet, a condition similar to human osteoporosis.
+Numerous supplements are available for sale to dust insect prey or plant matter with before each feeding.
+Additionally, they may be at-risk of constipation or digestive impactions from inadvertently ingesting decorative sand, gravel or even insects that are inappropriately sized for them to consume.

 When the female is ready to lay eggs, she will generally stop eating, and spend most of her time trying to dig.

 A morph with underdeveloped dorsal scales is popular as a terrarium pet under the name of "leatherback bearded dragon".